Ras-codes/Medical-Devices-EDA/README.md

 # Exploratory Data Analysis

-This repository contains code and resources forExploratory Data Analysis on Biomedical data on Medical Devices project.
+This repository contains code and resources for Exploratory Data Analysis on Biomedical data on Medical Devices project.
 The project demonstrates fundamental data manipulation techniques using Python programming language.
 It covers essential operations such as data loading, cleaning, handling missing values, outliers detection, transformation, analysis and data visualization using popular libraries like Pandas, NumPy, Matplotlib and Seaborn.
 The repository includes Jupyter notebooks with step-by-step explanations, dataset for practice, and examples showcasing various data manipulation tasks and data visualization graphs.

 # ------------------------------------------------------------------------------